 I am a lecturer in archaeology, specialising in the archaeology of medieval Britain and the analysis of ceramics.
 My research seeks to use material culture to understand how people coped with and experienced change, and how the roots of contemporary society are planted in the medieval period.
 For example, my research into diet examines how communities adapted to social and political change in the early medieval period and my analysis of medieval rural material culture considers how the development of commercial attitudes can be seen in the archaeological record.
 My work also applies archaeological theory (particularly ‘non-representational’ theories such as Assemblage Theory and Actor-Network Theory) to important archaeological questions.
 I also examine the relationship between historical text and the archaeological record.
 I am currently co-Editor of the journal Medieval Ceramics.

-Currently I am researching 3 core areas; the material culture of medieval rural households (as co-investigator with Dr Chris Briggs, Cambridge University on the project Living Standards and Material Culture in English Rural Households 1300-1600), the impact of the Norman Conquest of England on dietary practice (with Dr Richard Madgwick, Cardiff University and Dr Elizabeth Craig-Atkins, University of Sheffield) and the fortunes of towns in later medieval southern England.
+Currently I am researching 3 core areas; the material culture of medieval rural households (as co-investigator with Dr Chris Briggs, Cambridge University on the project Living Standards and Material Culture in English Rural Households 1300-1600), the impact of the Norman Conquest of England on dietary practice (with Dr Richard Madgwick, Cardiff University and Dr Elizabeth Craig-Atkins, University of Sheffield) and the archaeology of early and later medieval urbanism.
 I am also actively engaged in the study of medieval pottery, with a particular emphasis on questions of trade and consumption.

 Recently published books include Pottery and Social Life in Medieval England: Towards a relational approach, Objects, Environment and Everyday Life in Medieval Europe (with Lee G. Broderick and Idoia Grau-Sologestoa), Insight from Innovation: New light on archaeological ceramics (with Emilie Sibbesson and Sarah Coxon) and Food and Drink in Archaeology 4 (with Wendy Howard and Kirsten Bedigan).